When it comes to picking a workout split that maximizes muscle growth, there’s a lot of factors that need to be considered.

 I've personally incorporated upper lower splits into my own training regimen for the past couple years and here's where it's gotten me (naturally, of course!):

-But the key is choosing the right upper body exercises to make up your upper body workout.
-In this article, I’ll show you exactly how to do just that in a way that’s backed by science.
+But the key is choosing the right upper body exercises to make up your science based workout.
+In this article, I'll show you exactly how to do just that in a way that's backed by science.

-First off, for those who are unaware, an upper lower split simply involves splitting up your workouts into upper body days and lower body days.
+First off, for those who are unaware, an upper lower split simply involves splitting up your workouts into upper and lower body workout days.
 Often 2 of each is performed every week.
 Ideally, you’d want to organize the split like so:

 Although the exact days for each workout is not important, it’s best to include a rest day after two consecutive days of training to allow sufficient recovery.